The Court of First Light · One of the Three Solar Courts

 Where the seven courts became one

-Dawn's narrative weight peaks in A Court of Wings and Ruin.
-With Hybern invading, the seven High Lords convene at Thesan's palace — chosen because Dawn sits closest to the Middle and has kept good, neutral relations — to decide whether Prythian will stand together or fall apart.
-In a chamber of wing-shaped oak chairs ringed around a circular reflection pool of fish and water lilies, Feyre is revealed as High Lady of Night, Tamlin is confronted over his alliance with Hybern, and the courts at last agree to unite.
-It is here, too, that Thesan presents Nuan, his Dawn Court alchemist, and her antidote to faebane — the poison Hybern uses to smother fae magic — already being mass-produced for the war.
-Dawn, the soft court of healing, becomes the ground where the war was won before it was fought.
+Dawn's moment peaks in A Court of Wings and Ruin.
+With Hybern invading, the seven High Lords convene at Thesan's palace — closest to the Middle, good neutral standing — to decide whether Prythian stands together or falls apart.
+Wing-shaped oak chairs ringed around a circular reflection pool of fish and water lilies, and that's where it all happens: Feyre revealed as High Lady of Night, Tamlin confronted over his alliance with Hybern, and the courts finally agreeing to unite.
+It's also where Thesan presents Nuan, his Dawn Court alchemist, and her antidote to faebane — Hybern's magic-smothering poison — already being mass-produced for the war.
+The soft court of healing, where the war was won before it was fought.
+Underestimate Dawn at your peril.

 From the page